-A drop request made prior to the end of the Trimester 1 deadline will be considered a drop.
+A drop request made prior to the end of the 12th week of school will be considered a drop.
 An approved drop will remove the class from the student's current schedule with no record of enrollment in the class on your official transcript.